Azure/Mission-Critical-Online/docs/reference-implementation/DeployAndTest-Testing-FailureInjection.md

 ## Firewall blocking

 Most Azure services support firewall access restrictions based on VNets and/or IP addresses.
-In AlwaysOn these are already used to restrict access, for instance, to Cosmos DB or Event Hub.
+In Azure Mission-Critical these are already used to restrict access, for instance, to Cosmos DB or Event Hub.
 Blocking access by removing existing Allow rules or adding new Block rules is a straightforward test.
 This can serve to simulate firewall misconfigurations but also actual service outages.
 Note that similar to above, existing established connections might continue to work for a period before they start to fail.

 ### Key Vault